Skill Sheet: What You Will Learn Here

 An investing strategy is a consistent and methodical approach to investing.
 It can help you achieve your investment goals in a systematic and optimal manner.
 Choosing the ideal investment style should be like picking the perfect clothes.
 It should be such that it makes you feel comfortable and is right for the occasion.

-Benefits of investment strategy
+Benefits of investing strategies

-- Can be based on certain themes
+- Various investing styles can be based on different themes

-- Brings discipline and method to investing
+- Having an investing style brings discipline and method to investing

 In a two-part finale to Module 3, we will equip you with knowledge of investment strategies so that you’re prepared as you begin your investment/trading journey.